 First, I have students complete activities in this Hyperdoc, created by Katherine Baker.
 Students have to think about what they already know about the events from 9/11, choose a few videos to watch, do a little research, and post their findings and reflections to a Padlet.
 Starting with this activity gives every student some background knowledge.
 (Be sure to make a copy of the Hyperdoc and update with your own Padlet link before sharing with students.)

-The illustrations in the book are gorgeous.
+The illustrations in the book are gorgeous. |

 Then, I put a picture from the day on the board.
 This particular one seems to generate a lot of discussion.
 I ask students to pick someone from the photo and write a from their perspective.
 We do a quick mini-lesson review on mood and tone so that students know what emotions to convey, and what tone they need to have as the author.
 Their one requirement is to include at least 5 facts from the book in their writing piece.
 After 15 minutes of writing, I ask students to share.
 (This year I want to try Barry Lane's Human Tableau, where the students come up and mimic the picture.
 Then, I call out a person and they read their character's story.
 He did it at a workshop this summer with a picture from the Holocaust and it was absolutely breathtaking.)

-in the other direction.
-It leads to lots of discussion
+My students always point out the man going in the other direction.
+It leads to lots of discussion on those who went back to help others. |

 I've had two-hour classes for the past two years, so doing all of this in one period was very much possible.
 I am back to a more traditional schedule (59 minute periods), so I plan on doing the first two activities on September 11th, and then completing the last two activities on September 12th.
 That breakdown just makes sense for me.
 I can easily see where you could go into depth with one of these activities and it could last whole period.
 If you like any of these ideas, feel free to use them any way you wish.
 Hope this helps give you an idea on how to make September 11th relevant and thoughtful for your middle schoolers.